buggcatcher/buggcatcher/README.md

 ### Hi there, I'm [Bug Catcher](https://github.com/buggcatcher) 👋

-I completed my PhD in Machine Learning from [Federation University](https://federation.edu.au), Australia.
-Apart from that, I am a seasonal ML developer who loves writing articles (on Machine Learning, Data Science, Productivity and PhD Tips) and contributing to open source.
+I'm a student of [42](https://42.fr/en/network-42/), Florence.
+Apart from that, I am a seasonal cryptanalyst and I love contributing to open source.

 **My Research Interest**:
 - Outlying Aspect Mining